open-guides/og-aws/README.md

 ### Tips

-* Know about Route 53’s “alias” records:
+* 🔹Know about Route 53’s “alias” records:
     * Route 53 supports all the standard DNS record types, but note that [**alias resource record sets**](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) are not standard part of DNS, but a specific Route 53 feature.
 (It’s available from other DNS providers too, but each provider has a different name for it.)
     * Aliases are like an internal name (a bit like a CNAME) that is resolved internally on the server side.
 For example, traditionally you could have a CNAME to the DNS name of an ELB, but it’s often better to make an alias to the same ELB.
 The effect is the same, but in the latter case, externally, all a client sees is the target the record points to.
     * It’s often wise to use alias record as an alternative to CNAMEs, since they can be updated instantly with an API call, without worrying about DNS propagation.